-Targ get Specific date for Number%achievementNumber%target Progress in Achieving Target Board of Directors N/A 30% 2023 The target has not yet been achieved.
+Target Specific date for achievement of Progress in Achieving Target Number % target Trogress in Achieving Target Board of Directors N/A 30% 2023 The target has not yet been achieved.
 Women represent 22% of the director nominees.

 We maintain our commitment to the 2023 target of 30% women and intend to commence the search for a new director with an initial candidate list comprised of no less than 50% women in accordance with the Board Diversity Policy.